Fish Oil (Omega-3s)

 Benefits for brain health and aging

-In one study, doctors measured the diets and cognitive performance of 1,475 adults, at least 55 years old, who did not have dementia.
+In one study, doctors measured the cognitive performance of 1,475 adults, at least 55 years old, who did not have dementia.
 They tested the group again 1.5 years later.
-Subjects who took omega-3 fish oil supplements were 63 percent less likely to show signs of cognitive decline.
+Subjects who took omega-3 fish oil supplements were 63% less likely to show signs of cognitive decline.

-In another study of 819 individuals, researchers found that those who took fish oil had better cognitive functioning in individuals who had a normal baseline cognitive function and in individuals who tested negative for a genetic risk factor for Alzheimer’s Disease known as ApoE4.
-Researchers also found a significant positive association between fish oil supplementation and average brain volumes in two critical areas utilized in memory and thinking, as well as less brain shrinkage compared to non-users at any given time in the study.
+In another study of 819 individuals, researchers found a significant positive association between fish oil supplementation and average brain volumes in two critical areas utilized in memory and thinking, as well as less brain shrinkage compared to non-users.

 Docosahexaenoic acid (DHA), the principle omega-3 fatty acid in the brain and heart, plays an important role in neural and cardiac function.
 Decreases in plasma DHA levels are associated with cognitive decline in both healthy older adults and Alzheimer's patients.